stroopwafel11/Tutorial-Github-1/README.md

 ### Celebrate!
-By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub!
+By completing this tutorial, you’ve learned to create a project and make a pull request on GitHub! :tada: :octocat: :zap:

 Here’s what you accomplished in this tutorial:
 * Created an open source repository